what is locky ransomware and how to protect against it

 Why do we recommend it?

 As its name suggests, ManageEngine Data Security Plus is focused on data protection.
-The premises of this strategy is that data is the most important asset in your business and it damage or loss is going to ruin your company.
+The premise of this strategy is that data is the most important asset in your business, and any damage or loss is going to ruin your company.
 The system assumes that you have an AV to spot viruses.

 DataSecurity Plus first scours the system and records all of the locations of data stores.
 It documents these and then scans each store, categorizing the data there.
 This enables the service to focus protection on sensitive data.
-The monitor then watches the files that contain that data and prevents them from tampering.
-The system also monitors emails and USB devices to prevent viruses from getting in and data from getting out.
+The monitor then watches the files that contain that data and prevents them from being tampered with.
+The system also monitors emails and USB devices to prevent viruses from getting in, and data from getting out.

 The file protection system is called a File Integrity Monitor (FIM).
 This raises an alert when an unauthorized change occurs in a monitored file.
 So, the first encryption attempt by Locky would trigger a notification.